Blosc/bcolz/RELEASING.rst

 --------------------

-* Create new headers for adding new features in ``RELEASE_NOTES.rst`` and empty the release-specific information in ``ANNOUNCE.rst`` and add this place-holder instead:
+* Create new headers for adding new features in ``RELEASE_NOTES.rst`` and add this place-holder instead:

   #XXX version-specific blurb XXX#